Speech by Maryam Rajavi on International Women’s Day - February 2018

 Compulsory veiling to enchain women, to crack down on the public

-The next issue is why the mullahs have deprived women of one of their most basic rights, the freedom to choose their own clothing.
+The next issue is why the mullahs have deprived women of their most basic rights.
 The ruling mullahs claim that this is in accordance with the instructions of Islam.
-Imposing the veil (Hijab) by compulsion is diametrically against Islam.
 Faith is based on free choice and free will.
 The Quran stipulates, “There is no compulsion in religion.”
 Therefore, anything that is forcibly imposed on people is against genuine Islam, whether it is imposed religion or the veil.
 Mandatory veiling is against Islam and is only meant to enchain women, facilitating a general social clampdown.

 Khomeini began his ominous rule on February 11, 1979.
 Fifteen days later, only 15 days, on February 25, he revoked the law on the protection of family.
 On February 28, he extended gender discrimination against women to the sports arena.
 On March 4, he granted men the unilateral right to divorce.
 On March 6, he revoked the law on women’s social services.
 On March 7, he imposed the compulsory veil on female employees.
 The person in charge of implementing this in the Army’s offices was Rouhani, the current president of the clerical regime.

 The 39-year history of this regime is a history of suppression of Iranian women.
-And now the women of Iran want to turn this dark page of Iran’s history.
+And now the women of Iran want to turn this dark page of Iran’s history with their own rising.

 And that explains why Iran’s uprising is not only for the overthrow of a political regime, but is also a revolt against religious fundamentalism.
 This is a new dawn.
 A hopeful dawn not only for the people of Iran, but for all the peoples of the region and the world, because the fundamentalism born with the rule of religious tyranny in Iran, died in the uprisings of 2017 and 2018.